-Wowza Transcoder, part of Wowza Streaming Engine™ media server software, always provides transcoded streams that use the same frame rate as the original video source.
+The Transcoder in Wowza Streaming Engine™ media server software always provides transcoded streams that use the same frame rate as the original video source.
 Some clients may not be able play streams with high frame rates.
-For example, you have a video source with a high frame rate, say from an HD video source encoded at 60 frames per second (fps) and you want to restream to devices that can't play at more than 30 fps.
+For example, you have a video source with a high frame rate, say from an HD video source encoded at 60 fps and you want to re-stream to devices that can't play at more than 30 fps.
 You must reduce the frame rate of the transcoded output stream(s) to support these devices.

-To reduce the frame rate of the transcoded output stream(s), open your Transcoder template ([install-dir]/transcoder/templates) in a text editor and add the SkipFrameCount property to the <Encode>/<Video> section in your transcoder XML template.
-The SkipFrameCount XML tag must be positioned below the <KeyFrameInterval> block as shown in the following example:
+To reduce the frame rate of the transcoded output stream(s), open your Transcoder template ([install-dir]/transcoder/templates) in a text editor and add the SkipFrameCount property to the <Encode>/<Video> section of the template.
+Note that the SkipFrameCount property must be positioned below the <KeyFrameInterval> block, as shown in the following example.

 <KeyFrameInterval> <FollowSource>false</FollowSource> <Interval>60</Interval> </KeyFrameInterval> <SkipFrameCount>1</SkipFrameCount>